RedAngel121/NytePack/README.md

 - [ ] WAIT FOR UPDATES  (Check on this Sept 1st)
   - [ ] Add the More Minecarts Chunk loader seperate mod they are making
   - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
-  - [ ] TFMG is missing raw blocks and also missing nuggets

 # Ongoing Changes:
 - Progression balances making things more even across the board